PT symmetry as a necessary and sufficient condition for unitary time evolution: symmetry and the condition

-Within the family of Hamiltonians that have real secular equations there are three cases of interest: (i) the energies are all real and the energy eigenvectors are complete, (ii) the energy eigenvectors are complete but the energies include one or more complex conjugate pairs, and (iii) the energies are real but the energy eigenvectors do not form a complete set and the Hamiltonian is in non-diagonalizable, Jordan block form.
-A possible fourth case, namely that the energy eigenvectors are not complete and the energies include one or more complex conjugate pairs, is not allowed since the energies of a Jordan-block matrix are all equal (they all share a single common eigenvector) and could thus not contain any complex conjugate pairs \cite{R6}.
-Moreover, in \cite{R6} criteria were also provided for determining to which of these three cases of interest any given $\cal{P}\cal{T}$-symmetric Hamiltonian belongs.
-Specifically, in the general analysis of $\cal{P}\cal{T}$-symmetric Hamiltonians it has been found to be very convenient \cite{R1} to introduce a linear operator, the $\cal{C}$ operator, that obeys the two conditions: $[{\cal{C}},H]=0$, ${\cal{C}}^2=1$.
-In \cite{R6} it was shown that if every $\cal{C}$ that non-trivially obeys these two conditions commutes with $\cal{P}\cal{T}$ then we are in case (i), that if there exists at least one $\cal{C}$ that does not commute with $\cal{P}\cal{T}$ then we are in case (ii), and if there is no $\cal{C}$ that obeys these two conditions at all then we are in case (iii).
-Thus as well as ascertain the unitarity structure of a Hamiltonian via a symmetry condition (i.e. whether or not $H$ commutes with $\cal{P}\cal{T}$), we can even determine which realization of the energy spectrum we are in by examining the structure of a commutator (viz. that of $\cal{C}$ with $\cal{P}\cal{T}$).
-We now examine how the unitarity of time evolution works in each of these three cases in detail.
+Within the family of Hamiltonians that have real secular equations there are three particular cases of interest \cite{R6}: (i) the energies are all real and the energy eigenvectors are complete, (ii) the energy eigenvectors are complete but the energies include one or more complex conjugate pairs, and (iii) the energies are real but the energy eigenvectors do not form a complete set and the Hamiltonian is in non-diagonalizable, Jordan-block form.
+A possible fourth case, namely that the energy eigenvectors are not complete and the energies include one or more complex conjugate pairs, is not allowed for any individual $PT$-symmetric Jordan-block Hamiltonian since the energies of a Jordan-block matrix are all equal (they all share a single common eigenvector) and could thus not contain any complex conjugate pairs.\footnote{Even though no individual Jordan-block Hamiltonian could possess complex conjugate pairs of eigenvalues, a possible hybrid Jordan-block case was also noted in \cite{R6}, namely Jordan-block Hamiltonians that themselves come in pairs, one with all eigenvalues equal to some common $E$ and the other with all eigenvalues equal to a common $E^*$, and with $PT$ symmetry taking each of the two Jordan-block Hamiltonians in the pair into the other.
+Since the treatment of such hybrid cases follows that of individual $PT$-symmetric Jordan-block Hamiltonians given below in Sec.
+(5) we do not discuss it further here.} Moreover, in \cite{R6} criteria were also provided for determining to which of these three cases of interest any given $PT$-symmetric Hamiltonian belongs.
+Specifically, as noted above, it is very convenient \cite{R1} to introduce a linear operator, the $C$ operator, that obeys the two conditions: $[C,H]=0$, $C^2=I$.\footnote{While explicit construction of this $C$ operator is in general quite difficult, its construction can be greatly simplified if the Hamiltonian has specific properties.
+For instance, consider the case in which a $PT$-symmetric Hamiltonian is symmetric under transposition in some specific basis (to thus obey $H=H^{\rm TR}$, $H^{\dagger}=H^*$ in that basis), and transforms as $THT=H^*$ under a time reversal operator $T$ that obeys $T^2=I$.
+Then in the basis a parity operator $P$ that obeys $P^2=I$ effects $PHP=H^{\dagger}$, a relation that often appears in $PT$ studies.
+With $V$ effecting $VHV^{-1}=H^{\dagger}$, then in a basis in which $PHP=H^{\dagger}$ we obtain $[PV,H]=0$.
+If in addition $P$ and $V$ are such that $PV^{-1}P=V$, the operator $C$ can be written as $C=V^{-1}P=PV$ and will then obey both $[C,H]=0$ and $C^2=I$.} In \cite{R6} it was shown that if every $C$ that non-trivially obeys these two conditions commutes with $PT$ then we are in case (i), that if there exists at least one $C$ that does not commute with $PT$ then we are in case (ii), and if there is no $C$ that obeys these two conditions at all then we are in case (iii).
+Thus as well as ascertain the unitarity structure of a Hamiltonian via a symmetry condition (i.e. whether or not $H$ commutes with $PT$), we can even determine which realization of the energy spectrum we are in by examining the structure of a commutator (viz. that of $C$ with $PT$).